YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVZPREVFAIL
 -------------------

 GVZPREVFAIL, Global variable $ZPREVIOUS function failed.
-Failure code: xxxx
+Failure code: xxxx.

 Run Time Error: This indicates that a $ZPREVIOUS function encountered a database problem. xxxx contains the failure codes for the four attempts.
 It is very likely that the database may have integrity errors or that the process-private data structures are corrupted.